The New Model of Jobs, Friends & Sober Living in England

 WHAT PROBLEM DOES THE STUDY TRY TO SOLVE?

 Negative recovery capital is a major impediment to alcohol or drug addiction recovery.
-Negative recovery capital is a stumbling block to obtaining and maintaining a long-term recovery.
+Negative recovery capital is a stumbling block to obtaining and maintaining long-term recovery.
 In the United Kingdom, stigma and hurdles to recovery housing and paid employment have made it difficult for people in early recovery to transition to a stable state.

 This research looks at a social enterprise business model that aims to eliminate negative recovery capital, among other things.
 Jobs, Friends & Houses (JFH) involves recovering patients in a construction program that is connected to recovery housing that also provides jobs.